wasp-lang/wasp/web/docs/essentials/06-actions.md

 <br />

 :::note Automatic Query Invalidation
 When you create a new task, the list of tasks is automatically updated to display the new task, even though we have not written any code that would do that!
-These automatic updates are handles by code that Wasp generates.
+These automatic updates are handled by code that Wasp generates.

 When you declared the `getTasks` and `createTask` operations, you specified that they both use the `Task` entity.
-So when `createTask` is called, Wasp knows that the data `getTasks` fetches may have changed automatically updates it in the background.
+So when `createTask` is called, Wasp knows that the data `getTasks` fetches may have changed and automatically updates it in the background.
 This means that **out of the box, Wasp will make sure that all your queries are kept in-sync with changes made by any actions**.

-This behavior is convenient as a default, but can cause poor performance in large apps.
+This behavior is convenient as a default but can cause poor performance in large apps.
 While there is no mechanism for overriding this behavior yet, it is something that we plan to include in Wasp in the future.
-The feature is tracked [here](https://github.com/wasp-lang/wasp/issues/63).
+This feature is tracked [here](https://github.com/wasp-lang/wasp/issues/63).
 :::

 ## A Second Action

 Our Todo app isn't finished if you can't mark a task as done!
 We'll create a new action to update a task's status and call it from React whenever a task's checkbox is toggled.

-Since we've already created one task together, try to create this one yourself!
+Since we've already created one task together, try to create this one yourself.
 It should be an action named `updateTask` that takes a task `id` and an `isDone` in its arguments.
 You can check our implementation below.

 <Collapse title="Solution">